Building Positive, Healthy Relationships: 6 Helpful Benefits

 friends on bikes-how to build healthy relationships

-If you study the life of Jesus it will guide you to understand the importance of positive relationships.
+Studying the life of Jesus helps you understand the importance of positive relationships.

 The son of God born sinless and without fault sought out and embraced many different relationships in His life.